 But as you know, Mourinho’s reverted total football is slightly inclined towards defence.
 And it worked, Chelsea is the team who has conceded the least number of goals in the league!
 Despite the fact that their defensive efforts were impressive last season, I don’t think this was the secret behind their success.

 Tiki-taki is for Barcelona, a team that focuses on attacking.
 Funny enough, I found Chelsea’s game somehow similar, but as if it was mirrored in a strange way.

 All those short lofted passes remind me of Xavi, Iniesta and Cesc.
 Fabregas definitely brought something from Camp Nou.
 So, what’s the catch then?

 The most important aspect of Chelsea’s success was the fact that most of their attackers are either footed.

 Laughing?
-I remember this was a criteria for being capped by Seleção (Brazil’s NT.)
+I remember this was a criterion for being capped by Seleção (Brazil’s NT.)